-Taking into account factors like age, gender, location, shopping patterns and history, as well as a host of other data points, marketing campaigns can be targeted and personalized to speak directly to every single consumer.
+Taking into account factors like age, gender, location, shopping patterns and history, as well as a host of other data points, marketing campaigns can be targeted and personalised to speak directly to every single consumer.
 That’s pretty powerful stuff.
-In fact, 86% of buyers say personalization plays a role in their purchasing decisions.
-Perhaps that’s why 90% of marketers see personalization as the future of marketing.
+In fact, 86% of buyers say personalisation plays a role in their purchasing decisions.
+Perhaps that’s why 90% of marketers see personalisation as the future of marketing.

-Through simply showing your customers that you recognize their preferences and profile, you’re opening the door for a deeper brand connection, loyalty and increased revenue.
+Through simply showing your customers that you recognise their preferences and profile, you’re opening the door for a deeper brand connection, loyalty and increased revenue.

 2. Deliver the seamless and relevant experience your customers are looking for.

 Think about one of the best shopping experiences you’ve ever had.
 Are you picturing a time when you struggled to find what you were looking for, weren’t made aware of special offers and felt frustrated and turned off by the brand?
 No, I didn’t think so.
 I bet you’re remembering an experience that was quick, easy and maybe even saved you a few bucks.

 I’m pleased to report that you’re in the majority.
 73% of consumers prefer to do business with brands who leverage personal data to make their shopping experience more relevant.
 In case you’re wondering, a relevant experience is one that’s intuitive – that means product suggestions and savings opportunities are data-based, and as the data changes, the experience changes.
 That’s the real power behind data-driven marketing.
 It evolves and adapts in real-time to mirror consumer behavior, maximising all consumers’ experience with a particular brand.